 We don't learn much about Mr. Kline...

 ...and based on the little we do see, and knowing where we end up, i have a feeling Conway was making it up as he went along rather than having the whole thing plotted out from the beginning.

-Highlighting the messy feel of the book, here's a "humorous" caption exchange between Conway and Stan Lee (or probably just Conway impersonating him).
+Highlighting the messy feel of the book, here's a "humorous" caption exchange between Friedrich and Stan Lee (or probably just Friedrich impersonating him).

 Quality Rating: C-